 For comics; The Art Style: Did the art style stay consistent throughout the book?
 Did the art style change or decrease?
 Did the art style correlate with the plot, the overall mood, and theme of the story.
 If there was color, did the color effectively portray the emotions of the characters or the setting?
 For comics I will not judge the actual art style itself by saying things like ‘It’s a bad art style.’
 That isn’t fair to the illustrator that worked hard on it.
 (Out of ten as well.)
 If there was color, did the color effectively portray the emotions of the characters or the setting?

-Enjoyment: Did I want to put the book down?
+Enjoyment: Did I ever want to put the book down?
 Was the story gripping?
-Did I want to drop the book?
 (Out of ten as well.)

 The total score/overall review is out of 10 points!